jojczykp/kafka-cqrs/README.md

   `$ minikube start`

-- If the following minikube issues are not fixed and you use iptables proxy (default):
+- Unless the following minikube issues are fixed and you use iptables proxy (default):

   - https://github.com/kubernetes/kubernetes/issues/20475

   - https://github.com/cloudfoundry-incubator/kubo-release/issues/212

-  This needs to be executed as workaround (minikube console):
+  This needs to be executed as a workaround (minikube console):

   `$ minikube ssh`